thoughtram/blog/_posts/2014-12-18-exploring-angular-1.3-es6-style-promises.md

 We can get around this issue by defining named functions first, and pass just these as callbacks instead of using anonymous functions all the time, but it's still not a very handy way to handle asynchronous JavaScript.
 And this is where promises come in.

-Promises are a software abstraction or proxies, that makes working with asynchronous operations much more pleasant.
-Coming back to our `onceDone()` function example, here's what the code would look like when `onceDone()` would use promises.
+Promises are a software abstraction or proxies, that make working with asynchronous operations much more pleasant.
+Coming back to our `onceDone()` function example, here's what the code would look like if `onceDone()` used promises.

 {% highlight js %}